jimbob68/static_dynamic_testing_hwk/testing_task_1.md

     end
   end

-  dif highest_card(card1 card2) # def is misspelt, also no comma between card1, card2
+  dif highest_card(card1 card2) # def is misspelt, also no comma between card1, card2 should be self.highest_card
   if card1.value > card2.value
     return card # should be card1
   else